-If a robot other than the keeper touches the ball while being entirely inside its own defense area, the game is stopped and a penalty kick is awarded to the other team.
+If a robot other than the keeper touches the ball while this robot is entirely inside its own defense area, the game is stopped and a penalty kick is awarded to the other team.
 The foul counter is not increased.